veplix/Hyprland-dotfiles/README.md

 ### Nemo (file manager)

-  <p>Nemo is a free and open-source software and official file manager of the Cinnamon desktop environment.
+  Nemo is a free and open-source software and official file manager of the Cinnamon desktop environment.
 It is a fork of GNOME Files (formerly named Nautilus).
-(Im using this instead of Thunar because nemo fixes some issues that i had in Thunar)</p>
+(Im using this instead of Thunar because nemo fixes some issues that i had in Thunar)
   <details>
     <summary>Screenshot</summary>
   <img src="https://raw.githubusercontent.com/veplix/Hyprland-dotfiles/refs/heads/main/screenshots/nemo.jpg">